Cloud Computing Service

 - iPaaS offerings provide application infrastructure resources that support integration and governance projects.
 With iPaaS, developers can develop and execute integration flows among different applications.

 While traditional middleware connectivity and other application infrastructure products typically require significant investments of capital and labor to obtain, install, and configure before developers can get to work on their application and integration projects, aPaaS and iPaaS offer ready-to-use solutions, providing developers with the platforms they need to quickly build and deploy next-generation applications.
-As Ross Mason, founder and CTO of MuleSoft, points out, PaaS “represents a new level of freedom [for developers] - a break away from dealing with system architecture, servers, and configuration.”
+As Ross Mason, the founder of MuleSoft, points out, PaaS “represents a new level of freedom [for developers] - a break away from dealing with system architecture, servers, and configuration.”

 iPaaS: Integration for the Cloud Era